fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 # Match Constraint from Attribute

 We call init and we write the answer into studyRight.
-We match some university uni and some student alice where credits is greater than min-credits of uni.
+We match some university uni1 and some student alice1 where credits is greater than min-credits of uni1.
+We match some university uni2 and some student alice2 where some attribute is greater than min-credits of uni2.

 # Match Constraint